Frequently Asked Questions

 Can you help me reduce or stop my medications?

 If you reside in Ontario, you may also consider meeting with a pharmacist in your community to complete a free MedsCheck Review and Pharmaceutical Opinion.
-These programs help to ensure patients are getting the most benefit from their medications and can help to identify potential drug related problems.
+These programs help to ensure patients are getting the most benefit from their medications and can help to identify potential drug-related problems.
 Ask your pharmacist if similar programs or services exist in your region.

 Patient-related deprescribing resources are available on our website — including a link to MedStopper — that can help you review your medications.
-Or check out the Canadian Deprescribing Network website for helpful advice.
+Or check out the Canadian Medication Appropriateness and Deprescribing Network website for helpful advice.
+Also, the Institute for Safe Medication Practices Canada has developed a resource that suggests five questions to ask your health provider about your medications, especially if you are on a number of drugs.

 How do I use the algorithms?